 - (Optional) Anne Garry, “Essences, Intersections, and American Feminism”.
 Pp. 595-618.

 - Fricker on Testimonial and Hermeneutical Injustice: Selections from Epistemic Injustice.

-- (Optional) Lorraine Code: “Is the sex of the knower epistemologically significant?”
+- (Optional but recommended) Lorraine Code: “Is the sex of the knower epistemologically significant?”

 QR3 Due: Sunday 7/17

 - Nora Berenstain, “Epistemic Exploitation”.
 Sections Pp. 1-8.

 - Jose Medina, “Varieties of Hermeneutical Injustice.”
 Pp. 41-50.

 - (Optional) Sophia Dandelet, “Epistemic Coercion”.
 Pp. 1-22.

 - (Optional) Gaile Polhaus Jr., “Relational Knowing and Epistemic Injustice.”
 Pp. 715-735.

 QR4 + Total Packet Due: Sunday, 7/24.